mestachs/blog/posts/2022-11-12-dns-enumeration.md

 # crt.sh

 There's a site [crt.sh](https://crt.sh) that offer such a database (as a ui and as a db).
 It's developped by [rob stradling](https://github.com/robstradling) and it's open sourced on [github](https://github.com/crtsh) !
 At time of writing, since 2013, 2,563,437,540 certificates have been logged.
-This crt.sh site can give you all the certificates issued for a give domain let's say google.com : https://crt.sh/?q=google.com
+This crt.sh site can give you all the certificates issued for a given domain let's say google.com : https://crt.sh/?q=google.com

 ![image](https://user-images.githubusercontent.com/371692/201496725-9e106477-6b4f-461d-b993-ca15112fab8c.png)